babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 an error or ignore the condition if the PostgreSQL result set is not a perfect match for the result set returned by SQL Server.

-You can use the `sp_babelfish_configure` stored procedure to control the settings of each escape hatch.
+You can use the `sp_babelfish_configure` stored procedure to display or change the settings of each escape hatch.
 Use the script to specify if each escape hatch should be set to `ignored` or `strict`.

 If set to `strict`, Babelfish will return an error that you must correct before continuing.
-Include the `cluster` keyword to apply the changes to the current session as well as on a cluster level.
+Include the `server` keyword to apply the changes to the current session as well as on a cluster level.

-The following types of hatches exist.
-The list should give you an impression of what is possible:
+The following escape hatches exist:

 - `storage_options`: Controls treatment of
 	- Column options (sparse files, file streams, `ROWGUIDCOL`)